tim-taylor/evobee/docs/evobee-odd.md

 A pollinator following the *Forage Any* flower strategy (see [Flowchart](#flowchart-for-forage-any-strategy) below) picks a flower to visit at random from all flowers in the entire environment, excluding those on its list of recently visited flowers.

+The other available foraging strategies are `random` (), and `random-flower` ().
+// The Random foraging strategy involves first making a move in a random direction, then looking for
+// a nearby flower.
+If a flower is found, the pollinator then moves to that if it is a visit candidate.

 Pollen transfer processes occur during each flower visit by a pollinator.
-These are described in a subsequent section (Pollinator action on flowers).
+These are described in a subsequent section ([Pollinator action on flowers](#pollinator-action-on-flowers])).

 #### Flowchart for *Forage Nearest* strategy